 Residence students, whose request for an Emotional Support Animal through this process is not granted, will have the opportunity to appeal such decisions.
 Information regarding grievances is available at suffolk.edu/disabilityservices.
 Students will also receive information about the appeals process upon notification of the decision regarding the request for disability accommodations.
 Appeals will be heard by the Associate Dean of Students, or designee.

 Owner's Responsibility for Emotional Support Animals in the Residence Halls: The Owner is responsible for assuring that the Emotional Support Animal does not unduly interfere with the routine activities of the residence hall or cause difficulties for students who reside there.
-The Owner is also responsible for ensuring that the Emotional Support Animal remains in the Owner
+The Owner is also responsible for ensuring that the Emotional Support Animal remains with the Owner.

 - The Owner is financially responsible for the actions of the Emotional Support Animal including bodily injury or property damage.
 The Owner’s responsibility covers but is not limited to replacement of furniture, carpet, window, wall covering, and the like.
 The Owner is expected to cover these costs at the time of repair and/or move-out.

 - The Owner is responsible for providing the Office of Disability Services with emergency contact information for an off-campus individual who can provide care for and make care based decisions for the animal in the event that the Owner is unable to do so.

 - The Owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to University premises that are assessed after the student and Emotional Support Animal vacate the residence.
 The University shall have the right to bill the student account of the Owner for unmet obligations.